Ammonium and sodium carbonates

 Synonyms: ammonium and sodium carbonates

-Search interest:0 / moin U.S.🇺🇸
+Search interest:0 / moin U.S.🇺🇸from Ahrefs

 Ammonium and sodium carbonates are common baking ingredients that help doughs and batters rise and control acidity.
 They are widely used in cookies, crackers, wafers, and many other baked foods for light texture and a clean, crisp bite.
 This page explains how they work, where they appear, how they’re made, and what regulators say about their safety.